radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 ## SSL Settings

-SSL settings are applicable to clients connecting to the RadiantOne service via LDAPS and involve enabling SSL/TLS <!-- and Start TLS, --> indicating how mutual authentication should be handled, client certificate DN mapping (for enforcing authorization), managing the certificates in the default Java truststore (cacerts), which cipher suites are supported by RadiantOne, certificate revocation and inter nodes communications (relevant only for cluster deployments).
+SSL settings are applicable to clients connecting to the RadiantOne service LDAPS endpoint and involve  indicating how mutual authentication should be handled, client certificate DN mapping (for enforcing authorization), managing the certificates in the default Java truststore (cacerts), which cipher suites are supported by RadiantOne, andcertificate revocation.
 These subjects are described in this section.

 ### Enable SSL

-SSL/TLS is enabled by default (TLS v1.0, v1.1 and v1.2 are supported), and during the installation of RadiantOne a self-signed default certificate is generated.
-For steps on replacing the self-signed certificate, see [Replacing the Default Self-Signed Certificate](using-the-server-control-panel#replacing-the-default-self-signed-certificate).

-By default the SSL port is set to 636 and this is defined during the installation of RadiantOne.

->[!warning] you must restart the RadiantOne service after changing any SSL-related settings.
-RadiantOne loads the server certificate when it is started, so in order for the newly added certificate to take effect, restart the server.

-### Forbidding Access on the Non-SSL Port

-For steps to disable access on the non-ssl ports, please see the RadiantOne Hardening Guide.
+SSL/TLS is used by default and cannot be disabled.

 ### Certificate-based Authentication: Support for Mutual Authentication